Signed in as:

 STUDY OF AFRICAN AMERICAN LIFE AND HISTORY, INC.

-Mrs. Wright and a group of Terminal Annex Postal Employees founded Our Authors' Study Club, Inc. on February 14, 1945, for the purpose of studying the biographies of African American authors, reading and reviewing their books, and learning the true history of African American people in the Diaspora.
+Mrs. Wright and a group of Terminal Annex Postal Employees founded Our Authors Study Club, Inc. on February 14, 1945, for the purpose of studying the biographies of African American authors, reading and reviewing their books, and learning the true history of African American people in the Diaspora.
 In June of 1945, Dr. Carter G. Woodson chartered the group to become members of his Association for the Study of African Life and History, Inc. Mrs. Wright also helped to establish lending libraries in the YMCA, YWCA, and at the Second Baptist Church’s Henderson Community Center.
 Other notable achievements included the first citywide celebration of Negro History Week in Los Angeles and initiating a Black History curriculum in the Los Angeles Unified School District Adult Schools.

 Mrs. Wright was educated in the public schools of Denver, Colorado.
 She graduated from Western University in Kansas City, Kansas, and did her graduate work in Teaching at the University of Kansas.
 After moving to California, she attended the University of Southern California Extension and completed courses in Sociology and Business Administration.
 Mrs. Wright became well known for her abilities as an organizer, socialite, and civic worker.